Hariikm/Clustering-of-Loan-Applicants---ML/README.md

 # Clustering-of-Loan-Applicants---ML
-This is a small project of mine were I clustered Loan applicants based on several features<br><br>
+This is a small and basic project of mine were I clustered Loan applicants based on several features<br><br>

 <h3>Problem Statement</h3><br><br>